-As of January 1, 2018, the minimum wage for Seattle-based employers will again increase:
+As of January 1, 2020, the minimum wage for Seattle-based employers will again increase:

-- For employers with less than 500 employees, the minimum will increase to \$14 per hour. - For employers with 500 employees or more, the current minimum wage will be increased by the rate of inflation.
+- For employers with fewer than 500 employees, the minimum will increase to \$15.75 per hour. - For employers with 500 employees or more, the current minimum wage will increase by the rate of inflation.